As our city, nation and the entire world continues to grapple with the outbreak of COVID-19, I want to share some information and resources with you.

 Information from the U.S. Department of Education:

-- Information and Resources for Schools and School Personnel
+- Information and Resources for Schools, Students and Families

 - Federal Student Aid customer care line is open at 800-4-FED-AID